agn453/Z280RC/README.md

 You can fetch MACHDEP.C MACHASM.C and IDECF.AS from system/uzi280-kernel/
 and re-compile the kernel using MAKE - or download the UZIKERNL.LBR file again to get the complete kit of kernel build files.
-Fixing the aforementioned issues has introduced another problem the the UZI280 "ps" command which was previously working but now gives a "Can't read /dev/kmem: Error 0" which I am investigating.
+Fixing the aforementioned issues has introduced another problem with the UZI280 "ps" command which was previously working but now gives a "Can't read /dev/kmem: Error 0" which I am investigating.